Rama, Jenin: Jordanian era

 In the wake of the 1948 Arab–Israeli War and the 1949 Armistice Agreements, Rama came under Jordanian rule.

 The Jordanian census of 1961 found 376 inhabitants.

 post-1967

 Since the Six-Day War in 1967, Rama has been under Israeli occupation.
+Under the Oslo Accords, this town was assigned to Area A, with political control and security responsibilities assigned to the Palestinian National Authority.